-To speak, then, means more than to be a scientist or a poet or a demagogue or a narrator.
+To speak, then, means more than to be a scientist or a poet

+or a demagogue or a narrator.
 It means to insist on the essential unity of all these four types of language.
 They all are needed, they all interpret each other.
 It is nonsense to believe that the scientist or the historian or the politician or the poet alone can know the truth.
 The truth is in the man who can speak all four languages with sincerity by using one and the same materials for all, and who does not disrupt the unity of speech by running away into a merely scientific, a merely poetical, a merely petrified or a merely revolutionary language.
+The truth is in the man who can equate and identify the times and spaces of his life.

-The truth is in the analysis of "come" may be matched by the analysis of a group of words that display the cross of reality, in their variety.
-Take "act, action, agent, actual, active", etc.
+The analysis of "come" may be matched by the analysis of a group of words that display the cross of reality in their variety.
+Take "act, action, agent, actual, active," etc.

 Act! as a challenge is one momentary point, the narrow gateway into the future; the agent and the actor are permanent embodiments of acts.
-By repetition and by having acted before, they institutionalize temporary acts into action a thing in space, the word 'active' applied to a man describes his inner attitude towards the world.
-'Agile' and 'actual' are descriptive of external features.
-'The Acts' are so to speak frozen or petrified imperatives that once before they were done, read "act!" as imperatives in the ears of the men who achieved them.

-Now, they can be stored away in the memory of mankind as 'acts'.
-On a "Then its way are imperative".
+By repetition and by having acted before, they institutionalize temporary acts into action, a thing in space.
+The word "active" applied to a man describes his inner attitude towards the world.
+"Agile" and "actual" are descriptive of external features.
+"The Acts" are, so to speak, frozen or petrified imperatives that once before they were done, read "act!" as imperatives in the ears of the men who achieved them.
+Now they can be stored away in the memory of mankind as "acts."
+An "act" is a "then it was an imperative."

 At this juncture, a word must be said about the treatment of language by philosophy.
 In self-defense, the speaker in us must rise against the constant attempt made by a so-called scientific age to ruin our language by trying to persuade us that philosophy is more than grammar, thought more than speech, concepts more than words.
 The danger is, in the world we live in, quite real.
 Because we are told in our schools that the scientific language of mathematics is the only perfect orientation on our way through the encircling gloom.
-And so, philosophers have tried through the ages to reduce language to one function only, the logical or mathematical.
-They have looked down upon the confusing sight of human speech in its perplexing variety: a whole school of thought, at present tries to develop a logic of grammar.
-And we already possess a little masterpiece of this dissecting and reducing method which just because it is perfect makes one feel that we are all going to give up the spirit soon because language is illogical, stupid and always wrong against logic.
-This condescending attitude is illustrated by the word of the philosopher Leibniz: "I despise nothing, not even the discoveries in grammar".
-Now, the reader must reach his own conclusions about the discoveries in grammar by which humanity is building up its orbit of cooperation within the world and towards its goal.
+And so philosophers have tried through the ages to reduce language to one function only, the logical or mathematical.
+They have looked down upon the confusing sight of human speech in its perplexing variety: a whole school of thought, at present, tries to develop a logic of grammar.

+We already possess a little masterpiece of this dissecting and reducing method4 which just because it is perfect makes one feel that we are all going to give up the spirit soon because language is illogical, stupid and always wrong against logic.
+This condescending attitude is illustrated by the word of the philosopher, Leibniz: "I despise nothing, not even the discoveries in grammar."
+Now the reader must reach his own conclusions about the discoveries in grammar by which humanity is building up its orbit of cooperation within the world and towards its goal.